-The One World Film Festival brings together filmmakers, activists, students, and members of the public concerned about human rights and environmental sustainability.
-The OWFF features documentary film screenings, panel discussions, Q&As with visiting filmmakers, kiosks, and presentations from NGOs.
+Since 1989, the One World Film Festival has been bringing together documentary filmmakers, activists, students, and members of the public concerned about human rights and environmental sustainability.
+This innovative and thought-provoking annual festival features documentary film screenings, panel discussions, Q&As with visiting filmmakers, kiosks, and presentations from NGOs.
+The festival is made possible every year largely through the support and hard work of dedicated and enthusiastic volunteers.

 2013 OWFF JURY AWARDS